 Once that was done I used my stud finder to find the studs on the wall and I also marked them with a pencil.
 I put the cabinets against the wall and screwed the cabinets into the wall where I marked the studs.

-Once I had one cabinet installed to the wall I placed the next cabinet next to it and using a level made sure it was even then drilled a pilot hole into the side of my second cabinet.
+Once I had one cabinet installed on the wall I placed the next cabinet next to it and using a level made sure it was even then drilled a pilot hole into the side of my second cabinet.
 Then I screwed the two cabinets together.
 Then attached the second cabinet to the wall.

 Continue this process for all your cabinets, attaching them to each other as well as the wall.